Last Updated on February 3, 2021

-Bad Travel Blog Name Ideas
+Avoiding Bad Travel Blog Name Ideas

 Look Before You Leap!

 The bold headline of this paragraph gives an example of informal spelling: spellin’.
-These represent horrible name ideas for any website because people may forget, say, ramblin’ and instead think rambling.
+These represent horrible name ideas for any website because people may forget, say, ramblin and instead think rambling.
 Also, avoid ending any plural spellings with the letter z.
 Using travelerz is tacky and confusing.
 The best travel blog names have avoided makin’ these mistakez.

-Avoid Numbers & Avoid Spelling Out Numbers
+Avoid Numbers & Spelling Out Numbers

 Don’t Go Dashing Off

-Too Many Letters and Words
+Too Many Letters and Words in Travel Blog Names

 Start From The Beginning

 What is a domain suffix?
 This is simply the .com or .net or .whatever that follows any website address.
 Try for a .com simply because it’s the standard.
 If all your ideas for travel blog names are taken and your heart is set on a particular one simply enter .net, .travel or .whatever into the domain checker tool to see if it’s available with another domain suffix.
-If your dream blog name is taken you have 2 choices: use dashes (see above) or chose another domain suffix.
+If your dream blog name is taken you have two choices: use dashes (see above) or chose another domain suffix.
 I urge you to choose the latter.